Secret-Rabbit/CMD-Legacy-MC-Launcher/README.md

 ### Installation

 1. Clone the repository to the desired location, or download the archive with it and unzip it.
+2. Run PowerShell as administrator and enter the `Set-ExecutionPolicy RemoteSigne` command, which enables PowerShell execution policies, press enter and select option A. Yes to All.
+(This is needed to download libraries and other things to run the game).
-2. Run `Run.bat`.
+3. Run `Run.bat`.
-3. Wait for the file download to complete and the command line to close automatically.
+4. Wait for the file download to complete and the command line to close automatically.
-4. Download the game client (e.g. using the links in the version infobox on [Minecraft Wiki](https://minecraft.wiki/)).
+5. Download the game client (e.g. using the links in the version infobox on [Minecraft Wiki](https://minecraft.wiki/)).
-5. Rename the client file to `minecraft.jar` and move it to the path `Launcher Location\.minecraft\bin`.
+6. Rename the client file to `minecraft.jar` and move it to the path `Launcher Location\.minecraft\bin`.
-6. Open the `Settings.bat` file in a text editor and configure memory allocation, desired nickname and others.
+7. Open the `Settings.bat` file in a text editor and configure memory allocation, desired nickname and others.
-7. Run `Run.bat` to start the game.
+8. Run `Run.bat` to start the game.

 ### Always know that in the settings you can: